About the Career Development Center

 Elise MacDonald, assistant director for career resources and programs

 From 2008 through 2013, MacDonald was social media manager and one of a team of curators/hosts at Studio 99, a small but critically acclaimed listening room in Nashua, New Hampshire.
-Studio 99 was host to open mics, jam sessions across a wide array of genres, and concerts by John Abercrombie, Liz Longley, Kate Taylor, George Garzone, Brown Bird, Brooks Williams, and many more.
+During her tenure there, Studio 99 hosted open mics, jam sessions across a wide array of genres, and concerts by John Abercrombie, Liz Longley, Kate Taylor, George Garzone, Brown Bird, Brooks Williams, and many more.
 MacDonald has written many articles for print and the web, including a monthly music column for Boston's original Stuff Magazine.
 She was a freelance proofreader for years, later branching out into web content and social media management for New England-based visual artists and musicians.

-In 2010, MacDonald returned to Berklee, her alma mater, to work part-time with the Admissions Department.
+In 2010, MacDonald returned to Berklee to work part-time with the Admissions Department.
 In 2012, she began full-time work with Berklee's Concert Operations Department, assisting student concert leaders in the process of planning and promoting their concerts, before joining the Career Development Center staff in 2014.